As a plugin writer, I have docs to define endpoints for multiple namespaced content types

 I think the way to do this would be an extension of the master/detail concept we already have, where Content ViewSets are registered under the url:

 This would be awkward for plugins with only 1 type:

 If the type is different than the plugin name, the plugin name should be a part of the type in the url.

-#7 Updated by daviddavis almost 2 years ago
+#7 Updated by daviddavis over 2 years ago

 I think plugins should either use

 /content/<plugin>/<type>/ regardless of how many content types they have.